ripred/ButtonGestures/README.md

 Button Gestures Library

-This library allows you to use a single push button for up to 6 different functions.
-The functions can be pre-registered so that they are automatically called when the appropriate gesture has been entered on the button.
+This library allows you to use a single push button to be able to invoke up to 6 different functions.

 The button gestures include: